walduino/Cheapspark/Readme.md

 ## What it does

-Send MQTT messages with data from sensors (currently dht22) Send MQTT messages when a switch is closed (pulling A0 to GND is 'a switch') Receive MQTT messages containing commands for relays
+Send MQTT messages with data from sensors (currently dht22)
+Send MQTT messages when a switch is closed (currently pulling A0 to GND is a switch)
+Receive MQTT messages containing commands for relays

 ## Setup